Skip links

 Without exception, the rats in Rat Park chose water over drugs.
 Unlike the rats in isolation, these rats were socially connected and had positive outlets for their energy.
 Not a single rat died from an overdose.

 These results have been replicated in the closest possible version of human form.
-In 2000, Portugal decriminalised all drugs, including marijuana.
+In 2000, Portugal decriminalized all drugs, including marijuana.
 Money that had previously been used to prosecute drug-related offences was instead put into social programs.
 Within 15 years, addiction to all substances had declined significantly.

 What Can We Learn From This?